mhansen/graphviz-docs/_formats/canon.md

 | _hldraw_ | Head label     | Edge only |
 | _tldraw_ | Tail label     | Edge only |

-For a given graph object, one will typically a draw directive before the label directive.
+For a given graph object, one will typically issue a draw directive before the label directive.
 For example, for a node, one would first use the commands in **\_draw\_** followed by the commands in **\_ldraw\_**.